Laguna José Ignacio

 Laguna José Ignacio (José Ignacio Lagoon) is a body of water located in Maldonado Department, Uruguay.
 A sandbank separates it from the Atlantic Ocean.
-It is an important birdwatching location.

-The nearest famous seaside resort is José Ignacio.
+The nearest seaside resort is José Ignacio.

+Environment

+The lagoon is an important birdwatching location.
+It has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of non-breeding Chilean flamingos, wintering Olrog's gulls, and resident bay-capped wren-spinetails and black-and-white monjitas.